kotlin-hands-on/hands-on/Full Stack Web App with Kotlin Multiplatform/06_Adding_Persistence.md

 While GET and POST requests are very simply transformed, the most interesting change is in the DELETE request: we make use of KMongo's [type-safe queries](https://litote.org/kmongo/typed-queries/) to obtain and remove the correct `ShoppingListItem` from our database.

-And just like that, we have added database support to our application!
-We start up the server again using the `run` task, and navigate to `http://localhost:9090/`.
+Just like that, we have added database support to our application!
+Start up the server again using the `run` task, and navigate to `http://localhost:9090/`.
 At first start, we'll be greeted by an empty shopping list – as is expected when querying an empty database.
-Any new entries we make will now be persisted to the database by the server; we can see this behavior best by restarting the server and reloading the page.
+Any new entries we make will now be persisted to the database by the server.
+We can see this behavior best by restarting the server and reloading the page.

 ### Inspecting MongoDB

 If we want to see what kind of information is actually persisted in our database – something that might not be entirely obvious, as it is hidden through KMongo's interface – we can inspect the database using external tools.

-If you're running IntelliJ IDEA Ultimate Edition or DataGrip version 2019.3 or newer, you have the option of inspecting the database contents with these tools.
+If you have IntelliJ IDEA Ultimate Edition or DataGrip, you can inspect the database contents with these tools.
 Alternatively, you can use the `mongo` command line client.

-To connect to the local MongoDB instance, we start by creating a datasource in the "Database" tab in IntelliJ IDEA Ultimate or DataGrip:
+To connect to the local MongoDB instance, create a datasource in the "Database" tab in IntelliJ IDEA Ultimate or DataGrip:

 ![](./assets/mongodb_data_source.png)

-If it's our first time connecting to a MongoDB database this way, we might be prompted to download missing drivers:
+If it's your first time connecting to a MongoDB database this way, you might be prompted to download missing drivers:

 ![](./assets/download_missing_drivers.png)

 When working with a local MongoDB installation that uses default settings, no adjustments need to be made to the configuration.
-We can test the connection with the "Test Connection button", which should output the MongoDB version, as well as some additional information.
-After confirming with the OK button, we can use the Database tool window to navigate to our collection and have a look at everything stored in it.
+You can test the connection with the "Test Connection button", which should output the MongoDB version, as well as some additional information.
+After confirming with the OK button, you can use the Database tool window to navigate to our collection and have a look at everything stored in it.

 ![image-20200407175857354](/assets/image-20200407175857354.png)

-With this, we've reached the end of building our application – but of course, such a wonderful app deserves a bigger stage than `localhost`.
+With this, we've reached the end of building our application!
+Of course, an amazing app like ours deserves a bigger stage than just `localhost`.
 It is ready to be shown to the world!
-Stick around if you'd like to learn how to bring the application onto the web by deploying it to the cloud!
+If you'd like to learn how to bring the application onto the web by deploying it to the cloud, read on.

 ### Relevant Gradle configuration